mikademus/nuno/README.md

 # Syntax Overview
 ## Basic constructs
 ### Whitespace
 Outside tables whitespace is purely cosmetic for the benefit of human readers.
 Writers are encouraged to use indentation, empty lines and comments to structure their files for the sake of presentation.
-However, see the section on tables, below.
+Inside tables cells are separated by **two or more spaces**.

 ### Key/Value Pairs
 ```